a-d-iii/vs-client/README.md

 </p>
 <br>

-`vitap-vtop-client` is a Python library providing a programmatic interface for interacting with the VIT-AP VTOP student portal.
-It simplifies web scraping, session management, CAPTCHA handling, and HTML parsing, offering structured access to student information.
+`vitap-vtop-client` is a minimal Kotlin library for scraping the VIT‑AP VTOP portal.
+It handles login, CAPTCHA solving, and HTML parsing so your Android app can access attendance, marks, and timetable data with just one suspending call.

-This library is designed as a backend component for applications needing VTOP data, such as mobile apps, web services, or analytical tools.
+The library is intended for use as a small backend component inside other apps or services that require VTOP data.

 **Disclaimer:** Use this library responsibly and in accordance with VIT-AP's terms of service.
 Web scraping is subject to changes in the target website's structure, which may occasionally affect the library's functionality.